-Watermelon requires the presence of both male and female flowers to produce fruit.
+Both male and female flowers are required to produce fruit.
 Sometimes a single plant will carry both, other times not.
 To ensure good levels of pollination, and therefore fruiting, your best bet is to put in at least two plants – they can be in the same hole.

 If you plant a number of plants a few weeks apart, you can extend your harvest period from late spring through until early winter or first frost, whichever comes first.

 Like most melons, watermelons can be very fussy about root disturbance, so if planting from seedlings, take care not to disturb the roots when transplanting.
 If you are growing from seed and not doing so in-situ (for example, if you're starting them in a greenhouse in a cooler climate), it's best to raise them in peat-type pots, as this means the entire pot can be planted without any root disturbance.